Celiac DiseaseReturn to Overview Page

 Doctors use information from your medical and family history, a physical exam, a dental exam, and medical test results to look for signs that you might have celiac disease and should be tested.
 Doctors typically diagnose celiac disease with blood tests and biopsies of the small intestine.

 Medical and family history

-- listens to sounds in your abdomen using a stethoscope
+- listen to sounds in the abdomen using a stethoscope

-- taps on your abdomen to check for pain and fullness or swelling
+- tap on the abdomen to check for pain or swelling

 What tests do doctors use to diagnose celiac disease?